sams/cakemix/README.md

-# cakeme
+# cakemix

-"cakeme" is a really simple Linux shell script to shorten the command for creating a new CakePHP project.
+"cakemix" is a really simple Linux shell script to shorten the command for creating a new CakePHP project.

 Normally, to make a new CakePHP project, you enter: